dietercastel/business-card/README.md

 #Result
 [![Pdf Status](https://www.sharelatex.com/github/repos/dietercastel/business-card/builds/latest/badge.svg)](https://www.sharelatex.com/github/repos/dietercastel/business-card/builds/latest/output.pdf)

-I included three examples in the pdf to show the potential of the template.
-Below I included images of these examples:
+I included three different examples in the pdf (see above) to show the potential of the template.
+Below I also included images of these examples:

 ##Example 1
 Example with QR code instead of logo.